I. General Education Requirements

 The student must fulfill the requirements of the General Education program as outlined in the Undergraduate Bulletin.

 II.
 History Department Requirements

-Each major shall choose a major concentration in one area of history: Ancient/Medieval, Gender and Women, Modern European, Global, Third World/Nonwestern, or United States, or devise a thematic concentration and have it approved by the Chair of the Undergraduate Studies Committee.
+Each major shall choose a major concentration in one area of history: 1) Ancient/Medieval; 2) African, Asian, and Middle Eastern; 3) Gender and Women; 4) Global; 5) Latin American; 6) Modern European; 7) Russian, Eurasian, and East European; and 8) United States.
+Students will also be able to devise a thematic concentration and have it approved by the Chair of the Undergraduate Studies Committee.

 - A minimum of four and a maximum of six courses of these ten courses will fall into the student’s field of concentration.